apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 CloudStack uses a number of system VMs to provide functionality for accessing the console of virtual machines, providing various networking services, and managing various aspects of storage.
-This step will acquire those system images ready for deployment when we bootstrap your cloud.

-Now we need to download the system VM template and deploy that to the share we just mounted.
+Now we need to download the systemVM template and deploy that to the secondary storage.
+We will use the local path (/export/secondary) since we are already on the NFS server itself, but otherwise you would need to mount your Secondary Storage to a temporary mount point, and use that mount point instead of the /export/secondary path.

 The management server includes a script to properly manipulate the system VMs images.

 .. parsed-literal::